 The mediating role of entrepreneurial self-efficacy

 As indicated before, education may also foster family managers’ entrepreneurial propensity through indirect effects, i.e., by affecting perceptions of their own ability to effectively perform entrepreneurial tasks and of the riskiness of entrepreneurial action.
-ESE is deemed as a major determinant of EI because cognitive evaluations of the self lie at the core of entrepreneurs’ intentions and behavior (Bandura, 1997; Stroe et al., 2018).
+ESE is deemed a major determinant of EI because cognitive evaluations of the self lie at the core of entrepreneurs’ intentions and behavior (Bandura, 1997; Stroe et al., 2018).
 Consistently, past research has also investigated how education may foster EI by increasing ESE (Bae et al., 2014; Wilson et al., 2007; Zhao et al., 2005).
-Yet, ESE is a socio-cognitive and relational construct shaped by a person’s surrounding social context (Hollenbeck and Hall, 2004; Drnovšek et al. 2010; Hsu et al., 2019).
+However, ESE is a sociocognitive and relational construct shaped by a person’s surrounding social context (Hollenbeck and Hall, 2004; Drnovšek et al. 2010; Hsu et al., 2019).
 As a result, the underlying processes through which education affects ESE and, in turn, EI are likely to be different in a family firm context due to the unique patterns of socialization that tie the members of a business family together.

 In business families, ESE develops through observational learning and social comparison with elder family members, who thus function as role models (Boyd & Vozikis, 1994; Zellweger et al., 2011).
-Since conformity to and approval from role models are powerful motivators of entrepreneurial behavior (Carter et al., 2003), it is likely that manifestations of skepticism and distrust by the family may reduce family members’ perceptions of own ability and thus their ESE.
-Such manifestations are quite likely to emerge in a business family because elder family members often have protective tendencies that frequently result in a lack of acceptance and in a lack of legitimacy of younger family members (Sharma et al., 2001).
-This is because younger family members need to subordinate to established social and decision-making structures that are protected and reinforced by family members of earlier generations who often have an emotional attachment to established practices, activities, processes and products (Zellweger et al., 2011) due to family tradition, personal ties, and nostalgia (Sharma & Manikutty, 2005; Gomez-Mejía et al., 2007; Zellweger & Astrachan, 2008).
+Since conformity to and approval from role models are powerful motivators of entrepreneurial behavior (Carter et al., 2003), it is likely that manifestations of skepticism and distrust by the family may reduce family members’ perceptions of their own ability and thus their ESE.
+Such manifestations are quite likely to emerge in a business family because older family members often have protective tendencies that frequently result in a lack of acceptance and in a lack of legitimacy of younger family members (Sharma et al., 2001).
+This is because younger family members need to be subordinate to established social and decision-making structures that are protected and reinforced by family members of earlier generations who often have an emotional attachment to established practices, activities, processes and products (Zellweger et al., 2011) due to family tradition, personal ties, and nostalgia (Sharma & Manikutty, 2005; Gomez-Mejía et al., 2007; Zellweger & Astrachan, 2008).
 As a result, new ideas that challenge such established structures are likely to generate sentiments of distrust and diffidence that negatively affect the ESE, and thus the EI, of family members who promote such changes.
-In this particular context, education may foster family members’ ESE, and in turn EI, because education enhances ESE’s determinants (Bae et al., 2014), such as enactive mastery, vicarious experience, verbal persuasion, and emotional arousal (Bandura, 1982; 1997), thus increasing their perception that entrepreneurial behavior is feasible due to better evaluations of their own abilities.
-Additionally, education can also increase family managers’ perception that they will be successful at entrepreneurial tasks due to resources that they develop through their years of study such as the networks of relationships they built with fellow students and that may be leveraged in the entrepreneurial process.
+In this particular context, education may foster family members’ ESE and, in turn, EI, because education enhances ESE determinants (Bae et al., 2014), such as enactive mastery, vicarious experience, verbal persuasion, and emotional arousal (Bandura, 1982; 1997), thus increasing their perception that entrepreneurial behavior is feasible due to better evaluations of their own abilities.
+Additionally, education can also increase family managers’ perception that they will be successful at entrepreneurial tasks due to resources that they developed through their years of study, such as the networks of relationships they built with fellow students and that may be leveraged in the entrepreneurial process.
 As a result, more educated family members may be more confident and optimistic about their ability to launch new products or to expand into new markets due to greater knowledge and competences (Hyytinen et al., 2015) as well as wider networks of contacts (Adler & Kwon, 2002).
-Consequently, we hypothesize that education fosters family managers’ EI also indirectly, through a positive effect on their ESE that in turn positively affects EI:
+Consequently, we hypothesize that education fosters family managers’ EI also indirectly through a positive effect on their ESE that in turn positively affects EI:

 H2a: There is a positive relationship between family managers’ level of education and their ESE.